-Sync your Press this button to set the device's time the same Computer's Time to local PC.
+Sync your Click this button to set the device's time the same Computer's Time to local PC.
 Settings:

-Enable NTP NTP is short for Network Time Protocol.
-NTP Server: synchronizes computer clock times in a network of computers.
-Check this box to use a NTP server.
+Autromatic Check the box to enable the device to automatically Time and Date synchronize with a D-Link NTP Server.
+NTP stands Configuration: for Network Time Protocol.
+NTP synchronizes computer clock times in a network of computers.
 This will only connect to a server on the Internet, not a local server.